ProhetTeam/QuantQuant/doc/en_US/tutorials/Tutorial1:Classification-QAT.md

 ### __Build quantized model from the configuration file__

 Building a network from scratch is usually a tedious process because it consists of several nested layers/modules.
 When quantifying an existing model, we will not repeat above steps.
-QQuant provides model transformer which recursively traverse the network structure and replace them with specified quantization layers.
+QuantQuant provides model transformer which recursively traverse the network structure and replace them with specified quantization layers.
 In addition to directly using the existing quantification methods, we could also modify them, or customize a new one.

 ```python